-Glimpse history through fascinating old images of Providence, Rhode Island.
+Glimpse history through fascinating old images of Providence, Rhode Island, USA.

 The building pictured in this 19th century photo is not the same as the much-admired Atlantic Bank Building which still stands today.
 Instead, it was home to a number of financial institutions and businesses across its five floors.

 This wonderful photo of Westminster Street in about 1901 captures so much detail and activity that I’ve added three closeup extracts.

 The Mt.
 Pleasant Working Girls Club and Library was established by Alida Sprague Whitmarsh and Harriet Richards in 1887.
 Their aim was to train and support young female Irish millworkers in their new community.

 In 1910, they took over 417 Atwells Avenue, located in the deprived immigrant neighborhood they served.
 They named the project Federal Hill House in 1914, though it was also known as Sprague House Settlement.

 The central focus of Settlement Houses was to provide language classes, skills training, baby clinics, and aid for food and medicines, helping deprived families to overcome adversity and work towards a better future.

 The non-profit organization Federal Hill House still supports families in need in Providence to this day.

 Exchange Place is today called Kennedy Plaza, but it has also been known over the years as Exchange Terrace and City Hall Park.